-The Great Ten arrive on the scene and tells the JSA to leave immediately.
+The Great Ten arrive on the scene and tell the JSA to leave immediately.
 That Oolong Island belongs to the Chinese.
 That any attack on Chang Tzu’s fortress on Oolong Island will be considered an attack on China and an act of war.

 We cut to Chang Tzu asking Magnus if the Plutonium Man is ready.
 That they may need to use it against the JSA.
 Chang Tzu then asks Magnus how he brings his metal men to life.
 Magnus responds that it is the magic of his responsometer technology.
 That personality traits inside humans actually indicate the presence of certain metals in our bodies.

-Suddenly, Magnus unveils his miniature sized team of Metal Men.
+Suddenly, Magnus unveils his miniature-sized team of Metal Men.
 The Metal Men spring to action and attack Chang Tzu.